Skip to main content

 @Test

-//Uses a previously executed successful run to verify the workflow execution, and it's output.
+//Uses a previously executed successful run to verify the workflow execution, and its output.

 public void verifyWorkflowOutput() throws IOException, ExecutionException, InterruptedException, TimeoutException {